Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Online Stage: Potential-Game-based Temporary Recruitment

 where $ n_i^{\mathrm{on}}= \sum_{w_j\in\bm{\mathcal{W}}^{\mathrm{on}}} x^{\mathrm{on}}_{i,j}$.
 Accordingly, the online temporary recruitment problem is formulated as

-where \eqref{eq:on_excl_app} enforces idle-worker exclusivity, \eqref{eq:on_budget_app} enforces residual-budget feasibility, \eqref{eq:on_IR_app} ensures individual rationality, and \eqref{eq:on_quality_app} guarantees quality restoration.
+where \eqref{eq:on_excl_app} enforces idle-worker exclusivity, \eqref{eq:on_budget_app} enforces residual-budget feasibility, \eqref{eq:on_IR_app} ensures individual rationality, and \eqref{eq:on_quality_app} specifies the quality-restoration requirement of the online remedy.
+In ASPIRE-On, since the online process starts from realized quality deficits, \eqref{eq:on_quality_app} is used as an acceptance-screening condition for temporary updates rather than as a requirement on the initial all-empty recruitment profile.
 Constraint \eqref{eq:on_intent_screen_app} restricts recruitment to workers whose perturbed intent reports indicate willingness.
-Note that this screening does not introduce additional privacy leakage, since $\tilde b_{i,j}$ is generated by MIRROR and reused as an eligibility signal (post-processing invariance applies).
-Next, we reformulate $\bm{\mathcal{F}^{\mathrm{on}}}$ as a task-dominated exact potential game in the online stage, and develop ASPIRE-On to reach a constrained equilibrium with bounded interaction overhead.
+Note that this screening does not consume additional mechanism-level LDP budget, since $\tilde b_{i,j}$ is generated by MIRROR and reused as an eligibility signal (post-processing invariance applies).
+Next, we reformulate $\bm{\mathcal{F}^{\mathrm{on}}}$ as a task-dominated exact potential game in the online stage, and develop ASPIRE-On as a DP-assisted potential-improvement procedure for bounded-round online remediation.